 But, we rush ahead…let’s go back a bit to 1836.
 This was the first year of the Royal Hawaiian Band.
 A band with the distinction of being the only Royal Band and oldest full-time municipal band in the United States.
 They still play weekly on the grounds of Iolani Palace* or Kapiolani Park.

-The Band was founded by King Kamehameha III, with the mission of promoting music, preserving Hawaiian musical culture, inspiring young musicians and enriching the lives of the people of Hawai’i.
-The Hawaiian Monarchy’s fondness of music was manifested in other ways as well.
+The Band was founded by King Kamehameha III, with the mission of promoting music, preserving Hawaiian musical culture, inspiring young musicians, and enriching the lives of the people of Hawai’i.
+The Hawaiian Monarchy’s fondness for music was manifested in other ways as well.
 One lasting manifestation was their love and skill at composing music.
 This music would become a foundation of Hawai’i’s musical tradition.

 If you have an ‘ukulele, play along ALOHA ‘OE